 In Hebrew -- there's an English page but it has a lot less stuff, so don't use it!
 Some selections from the library, some of them very nice!
 They reside at "Compilations", and they span a variety of Jewish musical traditions.
 Unfortunately, not all of them work at the moment.

 This is a shul (the oldest shul, in fact) in Rio de Janeiro, so the site and directions are in Portuguese.
-The nusach is Morrocan Sephardic, which is a different musical paradigm than what you see in Ashkenazi congregations: it's VERY repetitive nusach and no melodies.
+The nusach is Morrocan Sephardic, which is a different musical paradigm than what you see in Ashkenazi congregations: it's repetitive nusach with few melodies.
 Much of the recordings are beautiful CDs for listening rather than straight nusach.
 By way of translation, you can find recordings of Psalms, Kabbalat Shabbat (CD), the Kedusha set to a wide variety of beautifully recorded tunes (CD), Slichot (CD), the Mishna, Megilat Esther, the Haggadah (though there is no singing that I can tell, just chanting), and weekday nusach.

 A really great resource on proper nusach, with explanations on phraseology and musicality throughout the recordings.
 Has nusach (chanting, not many melodies) for weekdays, Shabbat, festivals, high holidays.
 Even has Slichot!